1.17. PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS:

 Plan is having a concentration risk as all the assets are invested with the insurance company and a default will wipeout all the assets.
 Although probability of this is very less as insurance companies have to follow regulatoryguidelines.

-Note - 36: The financial statements were authorized for issue by the directors under the directions of the InsolvencyResolution Professional on May 30, 2024.
+Note - 43: The financial statements were authorized for issue by the directors under the directions of the InsolvencyResolution Profession al on May 29, 2025.

-Note - 38: The company is having accumulated losses (after taking into account the balance of reserves) of ?
-1,238.89lakhs as at March 31, 2024 and the net worth of the company is negative.
+Note - 45: The company is having accumulated losses (after taking into account the balance of reserves) of Rs 1342.56lakhs as at March 31, 2025 and the net worth of the company is negative.
 This Indicates that material Uncertainty existsthat may cast significant doubt on the company's ability to continue as going concern and therefore the company maybe unable to realise its assets and discharge its liabilities in the normal course of business.
 The ultimate outcome ofthese matter is at present not ascertainable.

-Based on the average net profits of the Company after computation of Net Profit as per Section 198 of the Companies Act,2013 for the preceding three financial years, the Company is not required to spend any amount on CSR activities during thefinancial year 2023-24.
+Based on the average net profits of the Company after computa-tion of Net Profit as per Section 198 of the Companies Act,2013 for the preceding three financial years, the Company is not re-quired to spend any amount on CSR activities duringthe financial year 2024-25.

 As stated, & confirmed by the Company's Management / Resolution Professional (RP), The Company does not have anysuch transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income duringthe year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisionsof the Income Tax Act, 1961.